mattumland/SlapJack/README.md

 * If a player slaps when a Double or a pair (two cards of the same number - such as two Aces, or two Fives, or two Queens) is on top of the central pile, the entire central pile is added to the player’s hand, and their hand is shuffled automatically.
 * If a player slaps when a Sandwich (two cards of the same number - such as two Aces, or two Fives, or two Queens, separated by a different card in the middle) is on top of the central pile, the entire central pile is added to the player’s hand, and their hand is shuffled automatically.
 * If a player slaps when neither a Jack, Double, or Sandwich is on top of the central pile, the player who slapped loses the card on top of their hand and it is added to the bottom of their opponent’s hand.
-_Pop up messages at the top of the screen will highlight the outcome of each slap and provide a heads up if a players acts out of turn._
+_Pop up messages at the top of the screen will highlight the outcome of each slap and provide a heads up if any players acts out of turn._
 ![](assets/README-078ab972.png)

 #### If one player loses all their cards, they have one chance to not lose and continue the game: